andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Sometimes Autovacuum doesn't remove all the bloat.
 Sometimes bloated rows are removed but the indexes on those tables remain bloated.

 The fix for bloated indexes is to `REINDEX` the index, thus removing any references to dead tuples.
 On newer versions of PG, `REINDEX` can be done in the background (`CONCURRENTLY`) however on PG 10 that is not supported.
 To reindex concurrently, we used a tool called [pg_repack](https://reorg.github.io/pg_repack/) which supports repacking tables and indexes concurrently.
+This is a third-party tool that has some downsides (heavy disk IO, `ACCESS EXCLUSIVE` lock for table repack) so make sure to test usage of it on your pre-production systems.

 The query I use for bloated indexes is [Database Soup: New Finding Unused Indexes Query](http://www.databasesoup.com/2014/05/new-finding-unused-indexes-query.html).